hidecode221b/LG4X/README.md

 # LG4X: lmfit GUI for XPS

 ## Preface
-Now, the extended version (LG4X-V2) is available from [here](https://github.com/Julian-Hochhaus/LG4X-V2) upgraded by Dr. Julian Hochhaus.
+Now, the extended version (LG4X-V2) is available from [here](https://github.com/Julian-Hochhaus/LG4X-V2) upgraded by [Julian Hochhaus](https://github.com/Julian-Hochhaus/).
 Thanks, Julian.
 After the WFH period under the covid situation, I have no time to focus on the development of this code (28 Mar.
 2023).

 ## Introduction